Dr Russell Delderfield

 The Counselling and Psychotherapy Directory is a useful source of information about what counselling is and how it can help.
 It also allows you to find a counsellor or therapist by location.

-I do not have a fixed idea on what form these may take, nor the severity of the habits or behaviour but there are some ideas below.
+I did not take a fixed idea on what form these may take, nor the severity of the habits or behaviour but there are some ideas below as described by the men in my research.

 - Compulsive feelings or behaviours around certain foods;